 I deliberately took a short break from my Corona series.
 That prevents me from moving too much in the normal course.
-This is not new to me, when I enter the “feel-good phase” I make a caesura.
-I think it was Jean Cocteau who said: “Bathing in luke-warm water makes you anemic”.
+This is not new to me, when I enter the “feel-good phrase” I make a caesura.
+I think it was Jean Cocteau who said: “Bathing in lukewarm water makes you anemic”.

 I’ve done a few more paintings that follow on from the last works of the Corona series and now I’ll let the whole thing take a rest and then reflect on it again after some time.
 The last two works, which are shown below, are a logical continuation of the thoughts or painting style that emerged in the earlier series, now mingled with a couple of new aspects.

 If the image looks blurry, it is not your screen.
 I thought more about the state that you sometimes feel when you are completely absorbed in the music and you get into a kind of limbo.
 I’ve tried this a few times before, and it seems to me to have worked best on this work.

 With this work, I have reached my ceiling for the time being.
 My core topic, the technical and painterly implementation, essentially corresponds to my ideas.

 So I jumped back into the deep end and turn to 2 other topics.
 Theme # 1 tributes.
 I will write more about this in a separate post.
 A new example is this work as a tribute to Hans Hartung.
 I have not consciously seen any of his work in the last few decades, but I am sure that I liked him at the time I began to paint and so some of the works seem to have deeply impressed me.
 Only now, when I was looking for reference work, did I come across one of his works auctioned at Sothebys.
 However, I approached the matter differently.